lassidev/OOP_finalassignment/README.md

-I'm not a good programmer :D
+I have no idea what I'm doing